AdibRouf/AdibRouf/README.md

 - ⚡ Fun fact: ...
 -->
 - I'm a student at UCONN
-- I'm Majoring in CS
+- Interested in Computational Data Analytics
-- I have lots of ideas that I am currently working on
+- Projects in progress...